antonydenyer/antonydenyer.github.io/_posts/2020-03-17-spring-data-mongo-in-query.markdown

 Unfortunately it looks like spring-data will not autowire up queries that will perform an `in` query under the hood.

-Out of the box, you can query for ids using a CrudRepository and `fun findAllById(ids: Iterable<ID>) : Iterable<Entity>`.
-Spring will automatically wire up `fun findAllByPropertyId(propertyId: String) : Iterable<Entity>` and do what you expect but what it won't do is wire up `fun findAllByPropertyId(propertyIds: Iterable<ID>) : Iterable<Entity>`.
+Out of the box, you can query for ids using a CrudRepository:

+`fun findAllById(ids: Iterable<ID>) : Iterable<Entity>`

+Spring will also automatically wire up simple queries like:

+`fun findAllByPropertyId(propertyId: String) : Iterable<Entity>`

+What it won't do is wire up `fun findAllByPropertyId(propertyIds: Iterable<ID>) : Iterable<Entity>`.

 You must to annotate the interface method with the query you want it to perform.

 ```
 @Query("{propertyId: { \$in: ?0 }}")